gkpeel/portfolio-react/README.md

 # Geoffrey Peel's Portfolio

-A portfolio built in React (because why not) that flex's my design muscles and shows off my various projects.
+A portfolio built in React (because why not) that flexes my design muscles and shows off some of my various projects.